ivarref/spa-monkey/network-failures.md

 We will be using [nftables](http://nftables.org/projects/nftables/index.html) to simulate network errors.

+## Context

+In 2021 we switched from an on premise solution to the cloud, more specifically Azure Container Instances.
+From time to time we would experience network issues: connections would be dropped en masse.

+That this was happening was not obvious at the time.
+We had not experienced such problems on premise.
+For a long time I suspected conflicts between aleph and Datomic, both of which relied on different versions of netty.
+We also had a Datomic query that recently had started to OOM _sometimes_. aleph/dirigiste had known [OOM problems](https://github.com/clj-commons/aleph/issues/461).
+Dirigiste also [swallowed exceptions](https://github.com/clj-commons/dirigiste/issues/12).

+We would see requests freezing and then suddenly complete after ~16 minutes — in batch.
+It was chaotic.
+And it was all (or mostly) network issues.
+Hindsight is 20/20 as they say.

 ## Setup

 Read this section if you want to reproduce the output of the commands.